Societal breakdown in the Gaza Strip during the Gaza war: Law enforcement

-Rise of armed groups
+Anti-Hamas armed groups

-As of July 2025, Hamas has reportedly lost about 80% of its control over the Gaza Strip, according to a senior officer in the group's security forces.
-Several forces have emerged to assert control amidst a widespread societal collapse and power vacuum. +972 Magazine has described Gaza as undergoing an "engineered disintegration — one in which Israel actively cultivates Gaza's collapse by empowering criminal militias, fragmenting authority, and dismantling every pillar of Palestinian social infrastructure."
-Armed clans challenging Hamas rule have mostly been active in the southern Gaza Strip.
+Various armed factions have emerged to challenge Hamas amidst a widespread societal collapse and power vacuum.
 As of 30 September, up to a dozen new armed groups opposed to Hamas have emerged in Gaza.
-According to a report by ACLED, more than 220 intra-Palestinian violent incidents have occurred since October 2023, resulting in the deaths of around 400 Palestinians.
-Furthermore, the report states that looting of aid, theft, and violent activity by gangs, clans, and armed groups have become widespread, and that 70% of these incidents have occurred after Israel broke the 2025 ceasefire with its attacks in March.

 In the days leading up to the October 2025 ceasefire, Palestinians linked to anti-Hamas armed groups reportedly began fearing persecution ahead of the withdrawal of Israeli troops.
 According to Israel Hayom, some Israeli intelligence officers advocated limited evacuation for "high-risk collaborators", but the army command blocked the idea, arguing that any organised extraction could inflame local anger and create political fallout.

+The total strength of Israeli-backed anti-Hamas Palestinian militias in the Gaza strip is estimated to be around 3,000 total fighters across the entire strip.

 Popular Forces

-The Popular Forces, led by Yasser Abu Shabab, is an Israeli-backed group of around 300 men that operate in the southern Gaza Strip.
+The Popular Forces, founded by Yasser Abu Shabab, is an Israeli-backed group that operates in the southern Gaza Strip.
 They presently control eastern Rafah, have freedom of movement throughout the wider Israeli-controlled Rafah area, and have expanded into Khan Yunis.

 The group is also allegedly linked to the Islamic State (IS); this has been claimed by members of the Israeli opposition as well as by Hamas.
 Popular Forces commanders Issam al-Nabahin and Ghassan al-Dahini were formerly in the Sinai Province branch of IS and the Gazan IS affiliate Jaysh al-Islam, respectively.

 Abu Shabab has described his group's operations as a humanitarian project, saying that "hundreds of families" are evacuating to areas under Popular Forces control daily to escape "war and famine".

 The Popular Forces first emerged in May 2024 at the beginning of Israel's Rafah offensive.
 They have been responsible for the Kerem Shalom aid convoy looting and allegedly participated in massacres of civilians during aid distributions by the Israeli-backed Gaza Humanitarian Foundation (GHF).

+Counter-Terrorism Service

+The Counter-Terrorism Service is the Popular Forces' armed wing, the CTS was led by the Deputy Commander of the Popular Forces, Ghassan Duhine, until Yasser Abu Shabab's death in an ambush in December 2025.